ThasianX/CSE-3902-Project/README.md

 * JSON File to store all the Sprite sheet data

 * Things need to Improve
-* IAnimation currently is too data driven.
+* IAnimation currently is too code driven.
-*
+* File arrangement and Foler naming.
+More comments on code.
 *

 * Key mapping for Sprint2:
 * Link Facing: